Tales of Innocence: Music

-Singer-songwriter Kokia provided the theme songs for both Tales of Innocence and its remake Innocence R. She drew inspiration from the game's content and themes.

 The music for Innocence was composed by Kazuhiro Nakamura, who had previously worked on the Time Crisis and Tekken series.
 The tracks were arranged with the help of Taisuke Sawachika.
 For his work on the game, Nakamura chose a different style of music from that of Motoi Sakuraba, who had handled the majority of previous Tales titles: he used ethnic music to distinguish it from earlier games.
 For the battle music, he used Sakuraba's battle compositions as a reference while keeping to his own style.
 The remixed and additional music for Innocence R was again handled and composed by Nakamura.

 The theme song for Innocence, "Follow the Nightingale", was created and sung by Japanese singer-songwriter Kokia.
 She was asked on board by the game's staff as they were favorably impressed by her voice.
 While composing the song, she was allowed to draw inspiration from storyboards and early footage.
 The theme and lyrics of "Follow the Nightingale" tie in with the characters' status as people reincarnated in the game's present, focusing on the main protagonist Luca asking why they were reborn.
 As with some of her earlier songs, she wrote some parts of it in code, with Kokia herself describing them as "perplexing riddle words".
 For Innocence R, Kokia was brought in again and asked to create a different opening number, "New Day, New Life".
 For this song, Kokia drew from the opening sequence, where Luca wakes from dreaming of his past life and opens the window.
 Unlike "Follow the Nightingale", "New Day, New Life" was written entirely in standard Japanese, as she wanted to fully convey Luca's feelings in the song, along with those of Kongwai.

 The official soundtrack album, Tales of Innocence Original Soundtrack Another Innocence (テイルズ オブ イノセンス オリジナルサウンドトラック アナザーイノセンス), was released on December 19, 2007.
 It did not enter the Oricon charts.
 Reviews of the soundtrack have been mixed to positive.
 Bryan Matheny, in a review published by Game-OST, said that while the music would satisfy Tales fans, it felt Nakamura had missed the chance of doing something different in the vein of Tales of Legendia.
 RPGFan's Patrick Gann called the album "solid", and noted several tracks that stood out including the battle and overworld themes.
 Despite this, he felt that it was "forgettable" compared to other Tales soundtracks.
 "Follow the Nightingale" was released on November 21, 2007, as a single alongside Innocences ending song "say goodbye & good day".
 It reached #33 in the Oricon charts, and remained in the charts for nine weeks.
 "New Day, New Life" was released on January 25, 2012.
 It reached #29 in the charts, and remained for four weeks.